 Paperpile and Zotero are two citation managers that are highly effective when it comes to organizing your references.
 You can view more information on how to download and use both of these in the library's guide listed below.

 Try both citation managers to see which one works best for you!

-Note: While RefWorks is a great tool for generating your References page in APA style automatically, always double-check it!
-The information it uses to generate citations can sometimes be incomplete or in the wrong format.
+Note: While citation managers are great for generating references, make sure to double-check them!
+The information they use to generate citations can sometimes be incomplete or in the wrong format.

 Note: You'll notice WorldCat is a default search for Google Scholar.
 WorldCat is a union catalog that itemizes the collections of over 70,000 libraries in almost 200 countries.
 By keeping it among your Google Scholar results, you'll be able to see some titles that would otherwise not pop up.
 The King Library may not own them, but they can always be ordered through Interlibrary Loan.